5 Essential Sales Forecast Tips & Examples

 Factors That Can Impact a Sales Forecast

-Factors Impacting Sale Forecast
+Factors Impacting Sales Forecast

 Various factors and limitations can affect the accuracy of a company’s sales forecasting results.
 Any industry, community, economy, or business changes can influence the organization’s future earnings estimates.